2deviant/bin/README.md

 * **`randommac [ interface ]`**

-    Change the MAC address of a given interface to a random sequence.
+    Change the MAC address of a given interface to a random sequence and hostname of the machine to UNKNOWN.

     **Example:**
     ```bash